molinliu/molinliu.github.io/_pages/moi.md

 * **Operations Research Internship at Alibaba Group**, 2023.06 - 2023.09
   * Investigated classic and frontier research methods in the field of **price optimisation**, covering economic modelling, causal inference, integer programming and robust optimization.
-  * Proposed a methodology to handle with the **multi-threshold incentive allocation problem** for takeaway riders, where a robust integer programming model was formulated with key parameters predicted by causal inference.
+  * Proposed a novel methodology to handle with the **multi-threshold incentive allocation problem** targeting on takeaway riders, where an integer programming model with limited elasticity data was formulated and simplified.
-  * Mitigated the shortage of riders in prominent space-time zones of various cities in China under limited incentive cost.
+  * Attempted **robust optimization** with ellipsoidal uncertainty sets to address the uncertainty of predicted parameters.
 * **Intelligent Production Scheduling Program**, 2021.07 - 2023.06
   * Cooperated with a leading domestic engine manufacturer to develop a set of **intelligent production scheduling** algorithms for the advanced planning and scheduling system in its _New Product Development Center_.